babelouest/hoel/README.md

 ## Header files and compilation

-To use hoel in your code, you must use the `#define` corresponding to your backend before including the file `hoel.h`.
+To use hoel in your code, you must use the `#define` corresponding to the backend you use before including the file `hoel.h`.
 For example:

 ```c
 #define _HOEL_SQLITE